 - The full list of recognized Technology Pioneers can be viewed here

-London, UK and Tianjin, People’s Republic of China, 27 June 2016 – Synthace, the pioneering UK based company that provides next generation software and processes to exponentially improve productivity in bioscience, was today named as one of the World Economic Forum’s Technology Pioneers, a selection of the world’s most innovative companies.
-Using Antha, Synthace’s powerful software and operating system, biologists around the world can dramatically improve, streamline and run biological experimentation and manufacturing processes, helping turn biodesigns into desperately needed new solutions to heal, feed and fuel the growing world population.
+London, UK and Tianjin, People’s Republic of China, 27 June 2016 – Synthace, the pioneering UK-based company that provides next generation software and processes to exponentially improve productivity in bioscience, was today named as one of the World Economic Forum’s Technology Pioneers, a selection of the world’s most innovative companies.
+Using the Synthace platform, biologists around the world can dramatically improve, streamline and run biological experimentation and manufacturing processes, helping turn biodesigns into desperately needed new solutions to heal, feed and fuel the growing world population.
 The company, spun out of University College London, is already serving customers across the pharmaceutical, agriscience and industrial biotechnology industries and is the only UK company to have been selected.

 Synthace was chosen by a professional jury among hundreds of candidates as one of the 30 selected companies.
 Thanks to its selection, it will have access to an influential and sought-after business and political network worldwide.
 Tim Fell, Synthace’s Chief Executive Officer, is participating in the Annual Meeting of the New Champions, and many Technology Pioneers will also participate in the World Economic Forum Annual Meeting 2017 in Davos-Klosters, Switzerland.